stock

 Credentialing teams often manage high volumes with limited resources.
 Manual verification, repeated follow-ups, and fragmented systems increase workload.
 Therefore, operational costs rise without improving outcomes.

-A healthcare executive once joked, “Credentialing feels like chasing paperwork across time zones.”
-The humor reflects a real operational burden.
+“Credentialing feels like chasing paperwork across time zones.”

 Compliance Pressure: NCQA Credentialing Compliance and Risk Exposure